House Dust Mite Allergy and Asthma

 • Dust mites cling to carpet fibres when a vacuum cleaner passes over them and about 65% will remain.
 An ordinary vacuum cleaner sprays dust mite allergen into the air as it goes, leaving three times as much in the air to be breathed in than before.
 Medivac vacuum cleaners are certified to retain the allergen.

-Dust mites, asthma and humidity
+Dust mite allergy, asthma and humidity

 Dust mites do not drink, but absorb water from the air, so they prefer humid conditions.
 When the relative humidity falls below 50%, the mites gradually dry out and are killed.